 For unique Christmas traditions and a festive spirit like no other, look no further than Saxony, be it

 charming Christmas markets, one-of-a-kind decorations and festive traditions or special food.
-This year more than ever, we’d love you to join in as Christmas 2020 will, no doubt, be different due to the pandemic.
-We might not be able to, for example, experience Christmas markets in real life but we can still dive into the unique spirit of the season.
+This year more than ever, we’d love you to join in as Christmas 2021 will, no doubt, will again be different due to the pandemic.
+We are not able to, for example, experience the Saxon Christmas markets in real life but we can still dive into the unique spirit of the season.

 Enjoy the Saxon Advent Calendar

 Advent calendars have been a cherished German tradition since the 19th century.
 Children usually prefer them filled with chocolate, but they come with all kinds of fillings these days.
 Acting as a kind of countdown to Christmas Eve, they cover December 1 to 24.
 Every day a new door is opened.
 What’s behind it, remains a secret until then.
 Our video advent calendar is also a treat, revealing one story from Saxony every day.
 Enjoy!

 Magical Christmas moments in Saxony